grafana/writers-toolkit/docs/sources/write/style-guide/word-list/index.md

 Use _self-managed_ instead of _self-hosted_, _on-prem_, or _on-premise_ when talking about Grafana deployment methods.

+This aligns with Marketing and various other parts of <https://grafana.com>.

 <!-- vale Grafana.SelfManaged = YES -->

 ### SQL (Structured Query Language)